AtulTrikha/CarPricing/README.md

 **Interesting facts**

-* Most used cars are less than 10 years old (>2015)
+* The majority of used cars are younger than 10 years old, predominantly from years after 2015.
-* The largest number of vehicles are white automatic sedans
+* The most common type of vehicle found is white automatic sedans.
-* There are very few diesel and electric cars in the used car dealerships
+* Diesel and electric cars are notably scarce in used car dealerships.
-* California and Florida sell the most used cars
+* California and Florida emerge as the leading states in terms of used car sales.
-* Ford, Cheverlot and Toyota are the most popular manufacturers
+* Ford, Chevrolet, and Toyota stand out as the most favored manufacturers among buyers.
 ![Interesting facts Image](https://github.com/AtulTrikha/CarPricing/blob/main/images/vehicle_data_plot.png "Interesting facts")